About this Guide

 Schools or districts in the early stages of program development may not be aware that the 21f legislation established that online courses be seen as equivalent to face-to-face when it comes to transcript information.
 The law requires that online course grades and performance be reported on transcripts just as face-to-face courses would.

 Establish Multiple Parent/Guardian Communication Strategies

-Parents /guardians are integral to student support and success in online learning as in the face-to-face classroom, perhaps more so because the student is expected to work independently – both inside and outside of regular school hours.
+Parents/guardians are integral to student support and success in online learning as in the face-to-face classroom, perhaps more so because the student is expected to work independently – both inside and outside of regular school hours.
 Because of the many competing responsibilities parents juggle and the problems associated with homelessness, lack of internet service, and sometimes literacy skills, maintaining communication can be a challenge.
 Mentors report using the regular channels of email, letters sent home with students, letters sent through the mail, phone calls, and school functions to share information.
 Some mentors have had more success getting responses by using a Facebook page designated for administrative communication with online learners and their parents or guardians.

 Establish Faculty Alignment & Communication

 As always, clear and consistent communication has a significant impact on the acceptance of changes in the teaching and learning workplace.
 Staff at all levels should have a shared understanding of your district or school’s online learning options to aid in broad acceptance, encourage support at all levels for students, and represent the opportunities for online learning with other stakeholders in a positive and productive light.
 Faculty are especially important because they have the potential to develop or enhance their capacity for online teaching, and they often play an advisory role when students are looking for courses.
-See the Supports for Successful Students section of this guide for additional best practices.
+See the Supports for Successful Students section of this guide for additional effective practices.